WCU’s Weekly Research Seminars Cover Array of Sustainability Topics - NewsBreak

 These programs are co-sponsored by the Office of Sustainability along with the Office for Research and Sponsored Programs and the Sustainability Council’s Scholarly and Creative Activities Committee.

-The complete schedule is below.
+The complete sustainability topics seminar schedule is below.
 Unless otherwise indicated, speakers are WCU faculty members.
 NOTE: There will not be a seminar during spring break week, March 15, 2023.

 For more information, visit wcupa.edu/sustainability or write to sustainability@wcupa.edu.